BusisiwePieterson/Nginx-Loadbalancer/README.md

 ## Creating our new HTML file

-1. Run `sudo vi index.html` to open a new `index.html` file and copy the code below:
+1. Run `sudo vi index.html` on each webserver to open a new `index.html` file and copy the code below:

 ```
         <!DOCTYPE html>